 In addition to being deployed as an out-of-the-box spreadsheet, Excel is widely used as a front-end to sophisticated data analysis and decision support programs built with Microsoft Visual Basic for Applications (VBA) and connected to powerful databases such as SQL Server.
 VBA is also a popular tool for creating custom macros that add to Excel's already extensive library of functions.
 In addition, Excel is often deployed as a number-crunching back-end to custom applications that can be quickly built with popular products such as Microsoft Access, or as an easily-maintained database for generating individualized form letters or emails with Microsoft Word.
 Excel's versatility is enhanced further by its ability to connect to real-time data sources through interfaces like DDE and RTD, allowing Excel to be used for monitoring events such as changes in equity prices.

-Microsoft Excel 2016 and Office 365 Excel offer a range of enhancements including improved integration of business intelligence reporting tools, new charts and functions, and better support for multi-vendor smartphones and tablets.
+Microsoft Excel 2019, Excel 2016 and Microsoft 365 Excel offer a range of enhancements over earlier versions including improved integration of business intelligence reporting tools, new charts and functions, and better support for multi-vendor smartphones and tablets.
 Notable improvements include:

 Microsoft Office Excel 2013

 - PivotTable Improvements

 PivotTable enhancements in Excel 2019 and Excel 2016 include automatic relationship detection for identifying and creating relationships among the tables behind for your workbook's data model, PivotChart drill-down buttons for zooming across time groupings of time and other hierarchical structures within your data, search in the PivotTable for quickly finding important fields across your complete data set, and smart rename for renaming tables and columns in your workbook's data model while automatically updating associated tables and calculations across your workbook, including worksheets and DAX formulas.